 In its first years (1999-2005) this department concentrated its research on postsocialist property relations.
-This phase was followed by a project on citizenship in the Caucasus and by a series of studies of religion after socialism (2003-2010).
+This phase was followed by a project on citizenship in the Caucasus and by a series of studies of religion after socialism (until 2010).
 Themes and spatial boundaries have been progressively expanded to include China and Vietnam (since 2006) and Japan (since 2009).
-Recent work in economic anthropology has enlarged the frame still further, e.g. with projects in S. Asia and Egypt, and new projects on „financialization“ (from 2015) are global in scope.
+Recent work in economic anthropology has enlarged the frame with projects in S. Asia and Egypt.
+Current research into „financialization“ (from 2015) extends from Spain to China.

 Social Support and Kinship in China and Vietnam (final report)